J-Moro/J-Moro.github.io/README.md

 ## Getting Started

 This site was built using [GitHub Pages](https://pages.github.com/).
-You can access it directly through this [link](https://j-moro.github.io).
+You can access it directly through [j-moro.github.io](https://j-moro.github.io).

 There is a PDF version available for download in the homepage.
 My contact information is also there.

 ## Contributing

-If you wish to contribute, kindly reach out to me directly.
+If you wish to contribute, kindly reach out to me directly or raise an issue.